eclipse/microprofile-starter/Container/README.md

 Navigate to 127.0.0.1:8080 or http://127.0.0.1:8080/index.xhtml to see the app.

+It is also possible to build and deploy to Open Liberty using the Liberty profile.
+To build the MP Starter app, use: `mvn package liberty:run -Pliberty ` and then browse to http://localhost:9080/mp-starter/ to test the app.

 Docker build
 ------------
 With at least Docker 17.05, one can build an image and either run it locally or push it to a registry.